Extinction symbol: Art

 Extinction Rebellion (XR) have used external and internal graphic design teams to replicate the extinction symbol in many forms using inspiration from the Situationist International movement of the 1960s.

 British ceramic artist, Carrie Reichardt, featured the symbol in a 2016 piece titled Bees.
 Extinction Gong was an art installation by Crystelle Vu and Julian Oliver that features the symbol as a centerpiece; it was part of the 2018 Disappearing Legacies: The World as Forest exhibition in Berlin.

-In April 2019, a piece attributed to artist Banksy at Marble Arch in London, featured a child holding the extinction symbol.
+In April 2019, From this moment despair ends and tactics begin, a piece attributed to artist Banksy at Marble Arch in London, featured a child holding the extinction symbol.

 In July 2019, the Victoria and Albert Museum acquired a number of artifacts displaying the symbol as part of its permanent collection saying: "From its adoption (with permission) of the highly recognisable extinction symbol first designed in 2011 by the London street artist ESP to its limited but “punchy” colour palette and carefully worded slogans, she said the group had used design to galvanise concern for the climate emergency".